Tourists feel the heat of tense Israeli-Turkish ties

 Orit said the passengers were taken away for strip searches before being allowed to board a flight to Israel at the last minute.
 "We were all traumatised," she said.

-An Istanbul airport official said in televised remarks shown on Israeli Channel 2 that the decision to be more strict with Israeli passengers was made by the Foreign Ministry.

-"In accordance with reciprocity principles and following an order we received from the Foreign Ministry, we will treat Israeli nationals in the same way as Turkish nationals are treated in Israel," Ahmet Aydin said in translated remarks.

-The Anatolia news agency reported that Turkish tourists arriving from Israel said they underwent body searches at Tel Aviv's Ben-Gurion airport before being given the go-ahead to leave the country.
+In the Anatolian report, Turkish tourists arriving from Israel said they underwent body searches in Tel Aviv's Ben-Gurion airport before being given the go-ahead to leave the country.

 Eyup Ansar Ugur, a Turkish guide who travelled with a group of Turkish tourists who went to Israel during the Ramadan Muslim holiday, said Turkish tourists were singled out and mistreated by Israeli officials.